nostrocket/NIPS/Identity.md

 * `.Kind` 15171032
 * `.Tags`
   * `d` tag is the pubkey of the person being added, self if this is the first event in the Tree
+    * if this is the first event of the Tree, the pubkey MUST match the creator of the Rocket and be signed by them
   * `n` tag is the permanym of the person being added (from their kind0)
   * `a` tag is `15171031:<pubkey of rocket creator>:<d tag of Rocket || pubkey of Tree creator>`
   * `e` tag event ID of a Kind 15171032 event adding the signer to the tree (except for the event adding the Tree creator)